-The Pittsburgh Paid Sick Days Act went into effect on March 15, 2020, mandating the payment of sick time for employees who work in the City of Pittsburgh.
+The Pittsburgh Paid Sick Days Act mandates the payment of sick time for city employees.

 If you are an employer in the City of Pittsburgh, you will need to review your policies and make necessary updates to ensure that you are compliant with this new regulation.